 PRIZES: Students & educators selected for award categories will receive a prize and ribbon/certificate.
-Afterward, a photo of their model, their names, school name, educator name, and project title will be listed on the AFC web page.

 RECEPTION & AWARDS: We kindly ask that projects be left in-place for the duration of the reception to give students an opportunity to present their work, and everyone a chance to see all the projects.
-Often, this is the only occasion students have to see the work of others.Afterward, all projects are to be removed from the exhibition space.
+Often, this is the only occasion students have to see the work of others.
+Afterward, all projects are to be removed from the exhibition space.

-PROJECT COLLECTION: Project will be checked in the day before the exhibit begins and checked out the day of the awards ceremony.
+PROJECT COLLECTION: Projects will be checked in the day before the exhibit begins and checked out the day of the awards ceremony.
 If you cannot be at the awards ceremony, please designate a parent to collect your class' project.
 We do not want to throw away any students' work, but must dispose of projects that remain uncollected after the awards ceremony.